You can hear people say that the weight scale is their best friend. Some claim that it is in fact your worst enemy.

 Seriously, what did you thought?
 That somehow, overnight you will see such changes as if someone threw a spell on you?
 Even though the fat burning process is on its highest somewhere in the night (That is if you’ve incorporated strength training in your program), chances are that it will NOT reflect on the immediate measuring the day after.

 It all happens on molecular level, so it’s downright stupid to expect that your body made couple of days progress during just one night.
+The same goes for binge eating and getting depressed over the bad choice.
+Don’t worry, nothing happens with the speed of light, you need to give it some time.

 Gives you the wrong impression